 - Developers now have to learn to use this platform, beyond the technologies this platform covers.

 - The platform itself may have bugs, adding to the complexity of development.

 - When developing cross-platform, what happens when Android comes out with a new feature first?
 Or the iPhone?
 Do we have to wait for a new update from Sybase to take advantage?
-Can we even use that feature until all phones use it?
+Further, can we even use that feature until all phones use it?

 With these points to overcome, I wanted to create a mobile application without any of the restrictions of middleware, or any custom platforms.
 I wanted to use only standard iPhone elements, and only standard interfaces, and only standard SAP code.

 The following is an example from MindSet Consulting of this very accomplishment.